Megan B. Murray: Career

 Following her DPH, Murray joined the Department of Epidemiology at the Harvard T.H.
-Chan School of Public Health as an Assistant professor.
+Chan School of Public Health as an assistant professor.
 During the 2002–2004 SARS outbreak, she worked with Postdoctoral fellow Ted Cohen to develop a mathematical model that proved that a number of multidrug-resistant strains of tuberculosis can easily reproduce and spread.
 She also worked with Marc Lipsitch to create a mathematical model to estimate the speed of SARS in China and how to effectively lower its transmission.
 The following year, she sat on the Medical Advisory Committee on Avian Flu to "advise top University officials in real time about the medical aspects of the flu."

-In 2007, Murray co-published Transmission Dynamics and Control of Severe Acute Repiratory Syndrome in the peer-reviewed academic journal Science.
+In 2007, Murray co-published Transmission Dynamics and Control of Severe Acute Respiratory Syndrome in the peer-reviewed academic journal Science.
 They used data collected in Singapore to calculate how long it takes for the disease to spread from one individual to another.
 Later, while working as a co-principal investigator in an international collaboration project using Whole genome sequencing, she concluded that Mycobacterium tuberculosis was directly linked to more than 50 deaths during a tuberculosis outbreak in KwaZulu-Natal, South Africa.

 The following year, Murray was appointed the Principal Investigator of a multidrug-resistant tuberculosis study to better understand the development and transmission of drug resistant tuberculosis.
 She also worked with Sarah Fortune to identify how tuberculosis develops drug-resistance mutations.
 In 2013, Murray and Maha Farhat led a group of researchers in adapting Phylogenetics to discover the drug-resistance genes in humans.
 Their research resulted in the discovery of 39 new genes associated with elevated drug resistance.
 Two years later, Murray published a study she led in Peru on how transmissible multidrug-resistant tuberculosis was.
 Her research team received a grant from the National Institutes of Health and began gathering data in Peru by 2009.
 The group studied 25 districts in Lima and gathered information about which genetic strains are likely to be drug-resistant.
 The aim of the study was to use the collected data to improve diagnosis of drug-resistance in patients and discover risk factors.